sonatype-nexus-community/nexus-repository-p2/README.md

 ## Installing the plugin

 #### !!!
-After NXRM version 3.21, last released plugin's version is available directly from manager and no need to install it separately !!!
+After NXRM version 3.21, last released plugin's version is available directly in product and there is no need to install it separately !!!

 There are a range of options for installing the P2 plugin.
 You'll need to build it first, and then install the plugin with the options shown below: